JBwerx/Personal-Website/README.md

 # Personal-Website

-This is the the repository for my personal website's code files.
+This is the repository for my personal website code.
+Currently under construcion.